chanallenk/CSS.IpcServiceFramework/README.md

 # IpcServiceFramework

-A .NET Core 3.1 based lightweight framework for efficient inter-process communication.
+A .NET 8 based lightweight framework for efficient inter-process communication.
 Named pipeline and TCP support out-of-the-box, extensible with other protocols.

 ## NuGet packages